 You can also set a flag to avoid direct repetition of the same block.

-The script language does not provide any IF THEN ELSE constructs, but offers several built-in mechanisms to realize response-dependent actions and branching.
+The script language does provide embedded mathematical and logical expressions to compute dynamic content and event flow.
+In addition, it offers several built-in mechanisms to realize response-dependent actions and branching.

 - Response-dependent insertions

 A response-dependent insertion inserts one or multiple trial events into the event flow depending on the subject’s response.